WHAT IS FACILITATION?

 - Identify the purpose and outcomes of the meeting

-- Plan an Agenda for the meeting
+- Plan an Agenda for the meeting and plan activities

 During the meeting, the facilitator:

 - Ensures that everyone has an opportunity to participate

 - Manages challenging behavior that is disruptive to the meeting

 - Keeps the group focused on the Agenda issues and the discussion on point